Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Foreign businesses face unique pathways depending on their structure:

-Scenario 3: No physical presence but Japanese tax obligations → Must apply directly to the National Tax Agency with specific forms
+Scenario 3: No physical presence but Japanese tax obligations Foreign companies with Japanese-source income but no registered presence may still need a Corporate Number.
+In this case, you must apply directly to the National Tax Agency using the prescribed forms.

 Year End Tax Adjustment For Japan | SmartStart Japan